 It is everybody’s responsibility to protect themselves and their families from the ever present scourge of fire.
-Every year over 60,000 fires in the home kill 500 people and injure another 10,000.
-The most common causes of these fires are chip pans, or smokers materials setting fire to upholstery, such as chairs and sofas.
-Even if you don’t smoke or use a chip pan you could still be at risk.
+Every year nearly 30,000 fires in the home kill 200 people and injure another 5,000.
+The most common causes of these fires relate to electrical appliances through faults or misuse.
+A significant proportion are cause by chip pans, or smokers materials setting fire to upholstery, such as chairs and sofas.
+Even if you don’t smoke or use a chip pan and keep your electrical appliances in safe working order, you could still be at risk.
 Here are a few fire prevention reminders which only take a few minutes to read, but could help save the lives of you and your family.

-Chip pans are one of the most common causes of fire in the home but if you follow some simple guidelines you will keep your kitchen safe.
+Chip pans are a common cause of fire in the home but if you follow some simple guidelines you will keep your kitchen safe.
 Before putting food in the pan dry the food, and test the temperature of the oil by putting in a small piece of bread.
 If the bread crisps up quickly the oil is ready.

 - Never fill a pan more than one-third full of fat or oil.

 - Never leave the pan unattended when the heat is switched on.

 - If the pan does catch fire do not move it and never throw water on it.

 - Never put the food in the pan if the oil begins to give off smoke.
 Turn off the heat and leave the oil to cool, otherwise it could catch fire.

 - If it does catch on fire, turn off the heat if it is safe to do so, but never lean over the pan to reach the cooker controls.